GET INVOLVED

 Museum Intern

-The Museum Intern will work with museum staff on a variety of projects designed to enhance the research and exhibit potential of the Milwaukee County Historical Society artifact collection.
-Interns will have input on projects based on the topics or museum practices they are most interested in.
-This position will allow interns to explore career options in public history and the museum field while also learning museum best practices and gaining hands-on experience.
+The Museum Intern will work under the direction of the Curator on a variety of projects designed to enhance the research and exhibit potential of the Milwaukee County Historical Society artifact collection.
+Interns may have input on projects based on the topics or museum practices they are most interested in.
+This position will allow interns to explore career options in public history and the museum field while also learning museum practices and gaining hands-on experience.

-Museum experience is not required, but candidates should (1) show a willingness to learn and conform to museum best practices; (2) be in good academic standing; (3) have an interest in working in museum studies or public history; (4) demonstrate a strong ability to follow direction and work independently; and (5) be available 10-15 hours per week, between the hours of 8:30 a.m. and 4:00 p.m.
+Museum experience is not required, but candidates should (1) be taking undergraduate, master or phd level courses (2) show a willingness to learn and conform to museum best practices; (2) be in good academic standing; (3) have an interest in working in a museum (4) demonstrate a strong ability to follow direction and work independently; and (5) have 8-16 hours of availability available between the hours of 8:30 a.m. and 4:00 p.m.
+Monday-Friday

 Interested candidates should send a resume and cover letter to Janean Van Beckum at jvanbeckum@milwaukeehistory.net.